Rosa Luxemburg and the National Problem:

 small European states into mutes on the European stage and more often into

 scapegoats.
-Can one speak with any seriousness of the gself-determinationh
+Can one speak with any seriousness of the “self-determination”

 of peoples which are formally independent, such as Montenegrins, Bulgarians,